cloudmesh/cloudmesh-slurm/README.md

 <!--MANUAL-SLURM-->
 ```
-      slurm pi install as worker
+      slurm pi install [--workers=WORKERS] [--mount=MOUNT]
-      slurm pi example --n=NUMBER [COMMAND]
     slurm pi install as host [--os=OS] [--hosts=HOSTS] [--mount=MOUNT]
+    slurm pi example --n=NUMBER

 This command installs slurm on the current PI and also worker nodes if you specify them.

-TODO: how can the master be made also a worker, e.g. The slurm without worker nodes example
-      we want a new command for that "install as worker"
+The manager can also be a worker by using the single-node method.
+For example, red can be
+a manager and worker, simultaneously, by issuing
+cms slurm pi install as host --hosts=red,red --mount=//dev//sda

 Arguments:
   COMMAND  the slurm command to be executed [default: salloc]

 Options:
-    -f                   specify the file
-    --interactive        asks questions
-    --os=OS              The operating system.
-SO far only RaspberryPiOS [default: RaspberryPiOS]

 Description:

 Install:

   pip install cloudmesh-slurm
   cms help
-    cms slurm pi install --interactive
+  cms slurm pi install

 Example:
-    cms slurm example --n=4 [COMMAND]
+  cms slurm pi example --n=4 [COMMAND]

   MODE is one of salloc, srun, sbatch

   will run the command

     salloc -N 4 mpiexec python -m mpi4py.bench helloworld

   API:

     from cloudmesh.slurm.slurm import Slurm
     from cloudmesh.slurm import Slurm

     Slurm.install()

     in case you use self

     slurm = Slurm()    slef instead of Slurm
     slurm.install

 ```
 <!--MANUAL-SLURM-->